qupath/qupath-docs/docs/starting/annotating.rst

 * Click where each vertex should be
 * Click and drag to draw a continuous line (which will be split into spaced vertices by QuPath)

 The former is better if you might want to edit the polygon later, but dragging vertices to different places.
 The latter if better if you have a steady hand and want to draw a more detailed region.
 It's possible to switch while drawing the same region.

+If you *start* a polygon by clicking and dragging, then the polygon is complete when the mouse button is released.
-In both cases, the ROI is finished by *double-clicking* on the image at the location where the final point should be.
+Otherwise, the ROI is finished by *double-clicking* on the image at the location where the final point should be.

 |brush| Brush tool